-A maintenance cost of \$747 was assumed for baseline code compliance over the 15year period of analysis for both greenhouse and indoor lighting.
+A maintenance cost of \$747 was assumed for baseline code compliance over the 15-year period of analysis for both greenhouse and indoor lighting.
 This figure was derived from the cost replacement of a single-ended lamp every year.
 Thus, the indoor LED proposal would save \$747 in maintenance cost over 15 years; this \$747 savings translates to a reduction in maintenance cost of \$37.35 per canopy square foot using the assumption of 20 square feet per luminaire for indoor grows.

 The maintenance cost increase for greenhouse lighting is due to increase in price for a double-ended HPS lamp compared to a single-ended HPS lamp.
 A single-ended lamp is estimated to be \$50, and a double-ended lamp is estimated to cost \$86.
 Over 15 years, the incremental maintenance cost per luminaire is \$540.
-To derive the incremental maintenance cost per square foot, the incremental maintenance cost per luminaire to get an incremental maintenance cost per luminaire to get an incremental maintenance cost per square foot of \$13.49.
+To derive the incremental maintenance cost per square foot, the incremental maintenance cost per luminaire is divided by the 40 square foot of canopy per luminaire to get an incremental maintenance cost per square foot of \$13.49.